 Click 'Copy link', then copy the URL shown in the dialog that appears.
 This is the URL that will be 'written' to the QR code.

 Visit the URL in a new browser tab.

-If your browser redirects you to the URL you chose in 'Configuring an application', congratulations.
+If your browser redirects you to the URL you chose in 'Configuring an app', congratulations.
 You are now the QR code whisperer.

 Getting the QR code

-The QR code is visible for each sticker.
+The QR code is visible for each sticky.